 How does one see Namibia?
-Full of wildlife, massive sand dunes, and vast distances, there’s really only one way to see it all: renting a car and driving yourself.
+Full of wildlife, massive sand dunes, and vast distances, there’s really only one way to see it all: renting a 4×4 camping truck and driving yourself.
 Just be prepared to drive on the lefthand side of the roads, and be ready for very little pavement!

 But then, where does one stay in this developing country?
 You might find some resort-style lodges near the larger towns, but if you’re on a budget like we are, the best option is a campground.
 Even in the winter, desert temperatures are mild, and precipitation is nonexistent in such an arid climate.

 As adventure types, we don’t shy away from camping when we travel, but that activity requires quite a bit of specialty equipment – extra gear we didn’t exactly want to lug all the way around the world with us.
 Fortunately, there’s a popular solution in Namibia to the needs of both transportation and accommodation.

 Hop aboard and see what life was like spending three weeks in our 4×4 camping truck!

 First things first, let’s talk about the truck that sustained us for 20 days in the Namibian desert.